 Ask them to roleplay any specific pain issues

 If your client is complaining of a repetitive pain, and it’s not debilitating enough that they’re unwilling to do it, ask them to quickly run through a movement cycle akin to what causes the pain.
 If it’s reaching for something, get them to pretend to reach for something, and so on.
 You’ll be able to tell when, where, and why they’re hurting (in most cases).

 Ask a few personal questions, and make conversation

 Finally, remember that massage is about relaxation, and about keeping your client in a position where they feel secure.
 They’re entrusting a lot to you, so try and be communicative and pleasant to put them at ease and make sure they enjoy their massage experience (and that they keep coming back to you for more!)

-Discover Massage Australia offer a variety of courses recognised by the Massage Association of Australia covering deep tissue massage, remedial massage and spinal torsion, that can have you fully certified in as little as a week!
+Discover Massage Australia offers a variety of courses recognised by the Massage Association of Australia covering deep tissue massage, remedial massage and spinal torsion, that can have you fully certified in as little as a week!
 Contact us today to chat about our upcoming course dates or check out our online massage course.